CAFE Outstanding Dissertation Award

 A substantive recommendation from the candidate’s faculty supervisor as a member of CAFE, outlining why this dissertation should be considered for the award, sent as an attachment by email from the email address of the academic institution.
 Supervisors may only support the nomination in CAFE of one dissertation per year.

-Submitted works will be judged using the following criteria: Significance to the field; Clarity of purpose; Originality; Quality of the research; Clarity of organization; Clarity of argument /presentation of evidence; and Clarity of writing.
-All materials must be in English or French.
-The committee reserves the right not to issue the award should none of the submissions be deemed worthy.
+Submitted works will be judged using the following criteria: significance to the field; clarity of purpose; originality; quality of the research; clarity of organization; clarity of argument /presentation of evidence; and clarity of writing.

-The deadline for submissions is January 31, 2020.
-Please forward the full nomination package must be received by email (pdf dissertation; supervisor nomination letter; summary; and current contact information) in Word or PDF format no later than January 31, 2020 to:
+The deadline for submissions is January 31, 2021.
+Please forward the full nomination package must be received by email (pdf dissertation; supervisor nomination letter; summary; and current contact information in Word or PDF format) no later than January 31, 2021 to:

 Chair, CAFE Awards Committee

 Include "CAFE Dissertation Award" in the subject line.

-Once the nomination package has been sent, the Chair of the Awards Committee will respond to the candidate and the candidate’s faculty supervisor confirming receipt.
+Once the nomination package has been received, the Chair of the Awards Committee will respond to the candidate and the candidate’s faculty supervisor confirming receipt.
 If you do not receive confirmation, please contact the Chair.
 Incomplete or late submissions will not be considered.
 All nominations will be kept confidential.
 The committee reserves the right not to issue the award in the absence of a nomination that meets the award criteria.

 The award winner will receive: